SlavaInder/M202A_EMG_Based_Text_Entry/docs/methods.md

         <li>TensorFlow: creating and training our model; TensorFlowLite version was implemented into our application</li>
         <li>Android Studios: creating an application for translating sEMG signal data extraction into user interface.</li>           </ul></p>
     <h3>Gesture Set</h3>
     <p>For the purposes of our design, we will have two groups of gestures: whole-hand gestures and single-finger gestures.
-Since the novelty of our design lies within the differentiation of the single-finger gestures, we will be focusing on the classification of single-finger gestures on the left arm.
-These include an index finger tap, middle finger tap, ring finger tap, pinky finger tap, thumb tap, index finger extension, and middle finger extension.
+Since the novelty of our design lies within the differentiation of single-finger gestures, we will be focusing on the classification of single-finger gestures on the left arm.
+These include an index finger tap, middle finger tap, ring finger tap, pinky finger tap, thumb tap, index finger extension, middle finger extension, and ring finger extension.
 A tap is determined by only vertical change of a finger.
 An extension is determined by both vertical and horizontal change of a finger.</p>
     <div class = "row">
       <div class = "column">
         <figure>